CrunchApp/openai-responses-starter-app/memory-bank/activeContext.md

 - Current structure is based on the openai-responses-starter-app with the following additions:
   - Enhanced profile management features
   - Document extraction functionality
-  - Vector store integration for data storage
+  - Supabase and Vector store integration for data storage
   - Extended API routes for recommendations
 - Future/target structure (post-PoC) would be a microservice architecture with:
   - Next.js frontend (deployed on Vercel)